ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Groups

 The existing 3-section rectangle doesn't work as a single container with dividers.
 Therefore, to take advantage of containers for Visio power users, the 3-section rectangle is accomplished with Cloud Universe + IBM Cloud + Other Networks.

 The user has a choice of the outermost container being Cloud Universe or IBM Cloud or VPC.
 Each group object is provided as either a container or as a border.
+The logos provided can be added to the border such as upper left corner if desired or the provided group name can be used or deleted to reclaim space.
+The groups are different sizes to allow inner group to be dropped on top of outer groups.
+The group sizes in the following table are in order of largest to smallest.

 | Object | Type | Color | Icon | Product |
 | :--- | :--- | :--- | :--- | :--- |